-PHY 151 College Physics I 3 2 0 4
+PHY 151 College Physics I

-Prerequisites: Satisfactory placements or DRE 096; MAT 171
+Prerequisites: Satisfactory placements or DRE 096; Take one: MAT 171 or MAT 271

-Corequisites: MAT 172
+Corequisites: MAT 172 College Transfer Course

 This course uses algebra- and trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurement, vectors, linear kinematics and dynamics, energy, power, momentum, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
 This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Sciences-AS.